 Each day you track unique users, and you'd like to track the cumulative count of distinct users.
-This is example calculates the running total of distinct users over time.
+This example calculates the running total of distinct users over time.

 eventtype="download" | bin _time span=1d as day | stats values(clientip) as ips dc(clientip) by day | streamstats dc(ips) as "Cumulative total"